What is DTS Play-Fi wireless audio?

 Want tunes flowing throughout your home, not spools of speaker wire?

 There are lots of wireless whole-home music choices out there.
-But one gives you flexibility when choosing speakers for each room: DTS Play-Fi.
+But DTS Play-Fi gives you a lot of flexibility when choosing speakers for each room.

 Mix and match speaker brands